Lukis90/adform/README.md

         pip install -r requirements/prod.txt

-    To execute pytests you will need to install `dev` dependencies instead:
+    To execute pytests you will need to install `dev` dependencies instead (it will take some time):

         pip install -r requirements/dev.txt